th-in-gs/GP3D-Root-Simplfy3D-Settings/README.md

 Curiously, it does seem to drift, so I sometimes find myself adjusting the values in S3D by 0.2mm or so in either direction until the first layer prints well.

-I wish I could do this all in S3D, but for some reason, its control panel Z-jog controls don't move the bed on the Root.
+I wish I could do this all in S3D but, for some reason, its control panel Z-jog controls don't move the bed on the Root.
 I haven't been able to work out why.

-I'd love it if anyone knew a better way to do this.
+I'd love it if anyone knew a better way to do this - or if I'm just not understanding how things _should_ be working here.
+The Root's the only 3D printer I've ever set up, so maybe I don't understand how things are meant to work...

 ### Binary communication